 Read also: Difference between AI and ML

-AI-based analytics in research
+AI-based analytics in patient outcomes research

 Drug research has become more costly, as well as more time-consuming than ever before.
-According to a recently published article, ten pharmaceutical companies spend $80 billion per year on drug research and development.
+According to a recently published article, ten pharmaceutical companies spend $80 billion per year on drug research and drug development.
 However, the study has uncovered a rather disturbing relevance.
 Namely, that – despite the constantly rising costs of medicine research – companies are developing fewer and fewer successful drugs.
 With a dire need for new treatments to be developed to help treat medical conditions that so far may not have a successful treatment option, it’s frustrating for those involved in the research process to see so many drugs fail in human trials.

-The introduction of AI (either in-house or through AI development services) is extremely promising as it can possibly reduce the development time greatly and produce better results.
+The introduction of artificial intelligence (either in-house or through AI development services) is extremely promising as it can possibly reduce the drug development time greatly and produce better results.
 It may also come up with a larger variety of options.
 Many of the AI machines work by giving it the starting molecule and then the desired result of what that molecule would look and behave like if it were successfully treated by the drug.
 The path of how to get there is what the AI machine figures out.

 When considering what the pharmacy of the future will look like, one can’t help but wonder whether it will evolve into a battle between technology and human power.
 This, largely, is a question of whether so-called general AI (i.e., one that can exceed human intellect and capabilities) is possible.
 Here’s our take:

 As promising and innovative as these newly developed AI-integrated technologies sound, they are no substitute for human-to-human interaction.
-Just because machines will take over some of the more administrative work, doesn’t mean the necessity for actual pharmacists has diminished.
+Just because machines will take over some of the more administrative work doesn’t mean the necessity for actual pharmacists has diminished.

 Regardless of whether a patient visits a physical pharmacy, or opts for the telehealth type pharmacy service, pharmacists will be available to advise, consult, and listen to the patient.

 As with most times when new technology is introduced to a certain industry or field, the transition and integration will most likely be the opposite of smooth when considering the pharmacy of the future.
-With such a fast-paced industry, it’s likely that AI-powered technology will simply disrupt current pharmaceutical practices in a way that may seem problematic to some.
+With such a fast-paced industry, it’s likely that AI-powered pharmacy technology will simply disrupt current pharmaceutical practices in a way that may seem problematic to some.

 future of pharmacy